I'm a member

-DESCRIPTIONThere are numerous commercially available genetic tests, including those used to guide intervention in symptomatic or asymptomatic individuals, to identify individuals at risk for future disorders, to predict the prognosis of diagnosed disease and to predict treatment response.
-This concept policy offers a framework for evaluating the utility of genetic tests, by classifying the types of genetic tests into clinically relevant categories and developing criteria that can be used for evaluating tests in each category.
+Commercially available genetic tests can guide intervention in symptomatic or asymptomatic individuals, identify individuals at risk for future disorders, predict the prognosis of diagnosed disease, and predict treatment response.
+This conceptual framework offers an outline for evaluating the utility of genetic tests, by classifying the types of genetic tests into clinically relevant categories and developing criteria that can be used for evaluating tests in each category.

 Genetic Testing: Genetic testing involves the analysis of chromosomes, DNA (deoxyribonucleic acid), RNA (ribonucleic acid), genes or gene products to detect inherited (germline) or non-inherited (somatic) genetic variants related to disease or health.

 Carrier Testing: A carrier of a genetic disorder has one abnormal allele for a disorder.
 When associated with an autosomal recessive or X-linked disorder, carriers of the causative mutation are typically unaffected.
 When associated with an autosomal dominant disorder, the individual has one normal and one mutated copy of the gene and may be affected with the disorder, may be unaffected but at high risk of developing the disease later in life, or the carrier may remain unaffected because of the sex-limited nature of the disease.

 Carrier testing may be offered to individuals: A) who have family members with a genetic condition; B) who have family members who are identified carriers; and C) who are members of ethnic or racial groups known to have a higher carrier rate for a particular condition.